behind some red flowers is a golden statue Deity figure at Temple in the Sea in Trinidad

 view from cabin in Trinidad and Tobago

-Trinidad and Tobago are not the most tourist-oriented Caribbean islands, but there is no shortage of places to stay.
+Trinidad and Tobago are not the most tourist-oriented Caribbean islands.
+However, there really is not a shortage of places to stay in Trinidad and Tobago.
 There are choices on each of the sister islands that will make for a relaxing vacation in paradise!

 Accommodations on Trinidad Island